georgehtliu/BaddieIn/README.md

-# LinkedIn Baddie Finder
+# BaddieIn

-LinkedIn Baddie Finder is a tongue-in-cheek “dating scout” that turns LinkedIn searches into collectible trading-card packs.
+BaddieIn is a tongue-in-cheek “dating scout” that turns LinkedIn searches into collectible trading-card packs.
 A neon-drenched Vite + React frontend lets you complete a short preference survey, crack open boosted packs of candidates, curate a roster, and even auto-draft slick DMs.
 A FastAPI backend does the heavy lifting by orchestrating PhantomBuster scrapes, caching results in MongoDB, calling a Hugging Face beauty classifier, and piping everything through Google Gemini for AI-assisted icebreakers.

 ## Core Features